vuestorefront/vue-storefront/packages/core/docs/composition/getters.md

 Let's go step by step through this example to understand what's going on:

 1. We begin by creating the `userFullName` property, which extracts the full user name from the `user` object.
-Because we didn't load user data yet, the `userFullName` is `undefined`.
+Because we didn't load user data yet, the value of `userFullName` is `undefined`.
 2. Next, we call the asynchronous `load` method within the `useFetch` hook to load user data.
 This updates the `user` object, which as a result, updates the value of the `userFullName` property.
 3. Finally, we return the `userFullName` property from the `setup` method to make it available in the components `<template>`.

 You might have noticed that in step 1, we called the getter function inside the `computed` function.

 That's because getter methods are not reactive and don't observe changes in the values you pass.
-You need to wrap them in `computed` functions to make them reactive.
+To make them reactive, you need to wrap them in `computed` functions.

 ```javascript
 /**